 December 2016: Investors are worried about trade wars, instability, and the end of globalisation.
 Merchandise trade by volume has been slowing since late 1990s.
 World trade volume index shows that global trade has been sputtering since early 2015, and the sputtering has been getting worse lately, not better.

 November 2016: A recent weakness in the markets has been attributed to the fact that nobody wants to be long equities ahead of what has become an increasingly uncertain Presidential election in the USA.
 A look back at the marketâ€™s historical returns, however, shows that the week leading up to Election Day during Presidential election years has been extremely positive whether or not the election was close, as in the case of all four elections decided by less than 100 electoral votes, or a landslide.
 In fact, in the 22 prior elections since 1928, the S&P 500 has averaged a gain of 1.89% in the week leading up to Election Day with gains 20 out of 22 times.
 The only two exceptions were in 1968 when Nixon defeated Humphrey and 1988 when VP Bush handily beat Dukakis.

-October 2016: Iris Investment is expending its gold based strategies since September 2016.
+October 2016: Iris Partners is expending its gold based strategies since September 2016.
 The YTD return jumped to 18.37%.